raishreyansh/upskill_campus/README.md

 - Java Development Kit (JDK) 8 or higher
 - MySQL Server (with necessary privileges and connection information)

+Note: Before running the app, ensure you have:

+Updated the MySQL database credentials in the DatabaseManager class to match your own MySQL server setup.
+Created the necessary tables (Playlist Table and Song Table) with the properties mentioned in the music_player_db.sql script.
+Placed your .mp3 files in a folder of your choice.
+Update the directory location in the Song class (src/com/example/musicplayer/Song.java) to point to the folder containing your .mp3 files.

 The Music Player App's graphical user interface (GUI) will appear, allowing you to interact with the application and enjoy music playback and playlist management.